 |Central & South America||Dec.
 20||Dec.
 6||Nov.
 29||Nov.
 29|

 |Europe||Dec.
 22||Dec.
 13||Dec.
 6||Dec.
 6|

 |Middle East||Dec.
 20||Dec.
 13||Dec.
 6||Dec.
 6|

 Tips for Sending Military Members Mail Overseas

 There are a few restrictions for sending mail to military members in overseas locations.
-In general, you want to ensure anything you send to military members in an overseas location is legal in the country where they are located.
-You also want to avoid sending hazardous items, illegal substances, and anything else which may be restricted.
+In general, ensure that anything you send to military members overseas is legal in the country in which they are located.
+Also avoid sending hazardous items, illegal substances and anything else that may be restricted.

 - Use sturdy packaging.
 Use a strong box with appropriate tape (no string or twine).

 - Use adequate cushioning.
 Bubble Wrap, air cushions, and Styrofoam peanuts are great for securely packing items.

 - Labels and customs forms.
 Clearly label the contents, especially if you need a customs form.